jimmymeego/react-native-video/README.md

        onProgress={this.setTime}      // Callback every ~250ms with currentTime
        onEnd={this.onEnd}             // Callback when playback finishes
-       onError={this.videoError}      // Callback when video cannot be loaded style={styles.backgroundVideo} />
+       onError={this.videoError}      // Callback when video cannot be loaded onBuffer={this.onBuffer} // Callback when remote video is buffering style={styles.backgroundVideo} />

+// Later to trigger fullscreen this.player.presentFullscreenPlayer()

+// To set video position in seconds (seek) this.player.seek(0)

 // Later on in your styles..
 var styles = StyleSheet.create({